keboola/connection-docs/components/extractors/database/mysql/index.md

 There is support for the Debezium MySQL connector to use hosted options such as Amazon RDS and Amazon Aurora.

-Because these hosted options do not allow a global read lock, table-level locks create the *consistent snapshot*.
+Because these hosted options do not allow a global read lock, table-level locks create a *consistent snapshot*.

 ### Using Connector with MariaDB Database

-Although it is possible to use the MySQL driver to connect and stream changes from MariaDB, it’s best to configure the Debezium MySQL connector to use the MariaDB adapter mode, so that the connector can take advantage of the MariaDB driver, and its unique feature stack.
+Although it is possible to use the MySQL driver to connect and stream changes from MariaDB, it’s best to configure the Debezium MySQL connector to use the MariaDB adapter mode so that the connector can take advantage of the MariaDB driver and its unique feature stack.

 To toggle the MariaDB support mode, the `Connector adapter`configuration property must be specified with a value of `MariaDB`.

-This mode utilizes the MariaDB driver instead of the MySQL driver, meaning that you must also provide the database protocol and JDBC driver strings that are compliant with MariaDB, see the example below.
+This mode utilizes the MariaDB driver instead of the MySQL driver, meaning that you must also provide the database protocol and JDBC driver strings that are compliant with MariaDB; see the example below.

 After you apply the Maria DB supplemental configuration, the Debezium MySQL connector uses the MariaDB adapter connector, which natively streams changes from MariaDB binary transaction logs.